bakulkandpal/power_grid_DSS/Jenkinsfile.txt

             steps {
                 // Placeholder for running your application or scripts echo 'Running application...'
-                // sh 'python your_script.py'  # Uncomment and replace with your script }
+                // bat 'python your_script.py'  # Uncomment and replace with your script }
         }
     }